GregoryBriggs/Linux-Admin-Basics/shortcuts.md

 ## Programs
 ### htop
 		similar to task manager and top but has different functionality use the f# to get more options on what to do with running processes.
+The options associated with htop are already linux command line commands but integrated into a GUI.

 ### top